15 Key Nutrition of sea buckthorn berries

 Rich Source of Antioxidants

-Seabuckthorn fruits and leaves have been found to be rich in antioxidants such as superoxide dismutase enzymes, vitamins C and E, carotenoids, and flavonoids.
+Seabuckthorn fruits and leaves are rich in antioxidants such as superoxide dismutase enzymes, vitamins C and E, carotenoids, and flavonoids.
 (Yang and Kallio 2002).

 ORAC value (Oxygen Radical Absorbance Capacity) is a way to know the antioxidant capacity of any food.
 Seabuckthorn has an ORAC value of about 100000 plus.